techidaily/site-win11-tips/source/_posts/speed-up-steam-downloads-stopping-unexpected-declines.md

  Hopefully, one of the above fixes will resolve the issue and allow you to download the games without any problem.
 If none of these steps work, change the Steam Download Region, repair Steam Library Folders, whitelist Steam through the firewall, and ensure the Steam servers are up and running.

- To see how to perform these tweaks, refer to our guide on[how to fix Steam if it stops downloading](https://www.makeuseof.com/how-to-fix-steam-games-not-downloading/) , which explains all the steps in detail.
+ To see how to perform these tweaks, refer to our guide on [how to fix Steam if it stops downloading](https://www.makeuseof.com/how-to-fix-steam-games-not-downloading/) , which explains all the steps in detail.

 ## Seamlessly Download Steam Games